Pranav-Karra-3301/pennstate-ratemyprofessor-data-and-scraper/README.md

 # Penn State RateMyProfessor Data Scraper

-⚠️ **WARNING: This repository and its scraping scripts are designed for personal use and educational purposes only!**
+⚠️ **Warning**: This project is mostly vibecoded and made for personal use.
+It may contain experimental features, incomplete implementations, and unconventional approaches.
+Use at your own risk and discretion.
+Production use is not recommended without thorough testing.

-⚠️ **IMPORTANT LEGAL NOTICE:** This tool likely violates the Terms of Service of both RateMyProfessors.com and potentially Penn State University policies.
-Use at your own risk and responsibility.

-⚠️ **DISCLAIMER:** The maintainers of this repository are not responsible for any misuse of this tool or any consequences arising from its use.
+⚠️ **WARNING**: This scraper was mainly vibecoded for personal use and is provided as-is.
+Use at your own risk.
+This tool likely violates RateMyProfessors.com Terms of Service and Penn State University policies.
+However, students gotta do what they gotta do.
+The maintainers are not responsible for any consequences of using this tool.

 ---